Abba Kyari

 Abba Kyari CFR OON (23 September 1952 – 17 April 2020) was a Nigerian lawyer who served as Chief of Staff to the President of Nigeria from August 2015 to April 2020.

 Early life

 Kyari was born on 23 September 1952, to a Shuwa Arab family from Borno.
-He was educated in St. Paul's College in Wusasa Zaria, and later considered joining the Nigerian Army following advice from Mamman Daura and Ibrahim Tahir.
+He was educated in St. Paul's College in Wusasa, Zaria, and later considered joining the Nigerian Army following advice from Mamman Daura and Ibrahim Tahir.
 In 1976, he met General Muhammadu Buhari who was then Governor of Borno State.

 Education

-He graduated with a bachelor's degree in sociology from the University of Warwick in 1980, and also obtained a law degree from the University of Cambridge.
+Kyari graduated with a bachelor's degree in sociology from the University of Warwick in 1980, and later obtained a law degree from the University of Cambridge.
 Kyari was called to the Nigerian Bar in 1983 after attending the Nigerian Law School.
 In 1984, he obtained a master's degree in law from the University of Cambridge.
 He later attended the International Institute for Management Development in Lausanne, Switzerland, and in 1992 and 1994 participated in the Harvard Business School's Program for Leadership Development.